weavolutionmage/drachenwald/offices/chatelaine/index.md

 <h2>What do chatelaines do?</h2>
 <p>Drachenwald chatelaines are responsible for welcoming and assisting new members and for providing information for people interested in finding out about the SCA.
 Please read the chatelaine job description for more details.</p>
 <h2>Resources for chatelaines</h2>
-<p>The kingdom chatelaine has created a handbook that can be read on-line</p>

 <ul>
 <li><a href="{{ site.baseurl }}{% link offices/chatelaine/display.md %}">How to do a Display </a></li>
 <li><a href="{{ site.baseurl }}{% link offices/chatelaine/handouts.md %}">Handouts </a></li>